 |Value||Eligibility||Open date||Close date|

-This scholarship was established to provide assist to students undertaking an Honours program at the School of Philosophical and Historical Inquiry who experience disadvantage or hardship.
+This Scholarship was established to provide assistance to students undertaking an Honours program in the School of Humanities who are experiencing financial hardship.

 This Scholarship is funded by a bequest from the estate of Miss Lucy Firth in 1997.
 Lucy graduated with a Bachelor of Arts from the University of Sydney.

 a.
-This Scholarship was established to provide assistance to students undertaking an Honours program at the School of Philosophical and Historical Inquiry who are experiencing disadvantage or hardship.
+This Scholarship was established to provide assistance to students undertaking an Honours program in the School of Humanities who are experiencing financial hardship.

 b.
 This Scholarship is funded by a bequest from the estate of Miss Lucy Firth in 1997.
 Lucy graduated with a Bachelor of Arts from the University of Sydney.

 a.
 The Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled to study philosophy within the School of Humanities at the University of Sydney in one of the following:

 I. Bachelor of Arts (Honours) in Philosophy,

 II.
 Honours (Philosophy) pathway in the final year of the combined Bachelor of Arts and Bachelor of Advanced Studies, or